+Clients with positive pregnancy test results include opportunity to discuss, if requested by client, prenatal care and delivery; infant care, foster care, or adoption; and pregnancy termination to the extent state law allows.
 Confirmation that a family planning client is pregnant should prompt a referral to a healthcare provider for prenatal care.
-Adequately trained staff who are involved in providing family planning services to a client may provide information and counseling to pregnant clients.
-Clients with positive pregnancy test results include the opportunity to discuss, if requested by client, prenatal care and delivery; infant care, foster care, or adoption; and pregnancy termination to the extent state law allows.
+Adequately trained staff who is involved in providing family planning services to a client may provide information and counseling to pregnant clients.
 Any counseling should be neutral, factual information and nondirective.